StephanKa/TypeSafeRegister/README.md

 ## Features

 - C++23 default build with concepts, `std::expected`, and `std::format` output
+- Compile-time register access checks, field ownership checks, and SVD metadata
 - `ENABLE_OUTPUT` selects `std::format` for C++20+; only explicit pre-C++20 compatibility builds use `{fmt}`
 - `-DENABLE_AMALGAMATION=ON` generates `generated/include/TypeSafeRegister.hpp`, a single header containing all public runtime register types.
 Build the `TypeSafeRegisterAmalgamation` target to generate it.
 Device-specific SVD peripheral headers remain generated separately.
-- Typesafe access of registers
-- Register defines can't be mixed up, e.g one define for another register
+- Type-safe access prevents fields from one register being used with another register
-- Supports many chip families, see **cmsis-svd**
-- Code generation will create files for development machines and embedded devices, easier write of unit tests
-- Dump generated register values , see example output above
+- Support for CMSIS-SVD device families, including STMicro and Nordic examples
+- Host-side simulation and embedded MMIO generation from the same SVD input
+- Optional register-map dumps for development through `ENABLE_OUTPUT`

+## Development

+Run the matching CTest preset after behavior changes.
+For C++ changes, run `clang-format-check`; the `clang-22-debug-static-analysis` preset enables clang-tidy, cppcheck, and include-what-you-use when those tools are available.

+The project favors clear, const-correct, compile-time-first C++23 code.
+The [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) are the default reference, adapted for header-only code and volatile MMIO.
+See [`agents.md`](agents.md) for repository rules.

 ## Size Comparison